 Visit locations during the day

 One of the biggest problems we face is the lack of locations.
-The paranormal field is extremely lucky this year because there are a few groups that are opening up new locations or starting more things at established one.
+There are a few groups that are opening up new locations or starting more things at established one.
 If you can’t get to any of these, you can still go there during the day.
 Most will have some sort of open day.
 Take a walk around and bask in it’s beauty.
 Take an EVP recorder with you if you wish and sit in a quiet corner.
 Take some photos or just enjoy your surroundings.
 There may be a lot of people there and it is not dark, but some of the weirdest experiences I have had, have happened in the middle of the day.
 Visiting during the day is probably my most favourite thing to do.
 I take my camera, go nuts with the photos and just enjoy.

 Got some friends in the paranormal?
 Why not have a catch up.
 Talk about theories, past experiences, the future.
 If you can’t see each other in person you can chat on Skype or FaceTime or even just have a online chat.
 I can’t see my paranormal crew all the time but you can bet we are on FaceTime or the phone or even messenger chat every single day talking about the paranormal.
 We are usually just as keen as one another for an investigation and you never know, an impromptu something may get organised.
 You don’t know anyone?
 That’s ok too.
 There are so many forums, chat rooms, Facebook groups dedicated to the paranormal.
 Find one that you are drawn to and chat away.
 You may just meet your new paranormal bestie.